If my ideas had shapes, my head would hurt a lot more.

 Or did you expect me to talk about, well, me?

-I’m thirty-two (holy cosmic teapot does that sound strange).
+I’m thirty-three (holy cosmic teapot does that sound strange).

 I studied philosophy at uni.